emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 - [ ] No live rewind
 - [ ] Audio ducking
 - [ ] Accessibility of the standard AVPlayerVC / VideoPlayer?
+    - [x] for pre-iOS 16 where the standard player has Chrome UI - responds to "Reduce Transparency" by becoming more opaque
+    - [ ] Need to check VoiceOver experience
+    - [ ] Need to check reponse to keyboard / inputs
+    - [x] Multi Audio track support ("free" with standard player)
+    - [x] Media Accessibility Subtitle Support ("free" with standard player)
 - [ ] Presenting Navigation Markers
         https://developer.apple.com/documentation/avkit/presenting_navigation_markers
 - [ ] Working with Interstitial Content / Ad insertion